 Something that you would have no reservations whatever with sharing with a group of new hires & confidently say, “I’d be proud of you to grow up to become just like this employee!”

-> You must be regarded by your people as an expert on your business.
+– You must be regarded by your people as an expert in your business.

-You want your people to have trust & confidence in you, not for the position you hold or the power you yield, but for the incremental value you add to the organization as well as to each of their daily lives.
+You want your people to have trust & confidence in you, not for the position you hold or the “power” you wield, but for the incremental value you add to the organization as well as to each of their daily lives.

-When necessary, you step down off your throne & roll around in the muck with everyone.
+When necessary, step down off your throne & roll around in the muck with everyone.

 Don’t worry, getting your hands dirty never hurt anyone.